You can exercise without going to the gym. Here's how.

 If you have a hectic schedule, it can be hard to carve out time for a good workout.
-But according to new guidelines recently released by the U.S. Department of Health and Human Services, exercise isn’t simply going for a long jog or hitting the gym.
-These new guidelines encourage you to broaden your definition of exercise.
+But according to the latest U.S. Department of Health and Human Services guidelines, exercise isn’t simply going for a long jog or hitting the gym.
+These guidelines encourage you to broaden your definition of exercise.

-The new recommendations still suggest engaging in 150 minutes of moderate-intensity physical activity per week.
+The recommendations suggest engaging in at least 150 minutes of moderate-intensity physical activity per week.
 In other words, shoot for 22 minutes of physical activity per day.
 The guidelines also recommend participating in muscle-strengthening activities two or more days per week.

 All activity that helps raise your heart rate, regardless of how long the activity lasts, counts toward the goal of 150 minutes of activity per week.
 This includes: